 This is Tribe's second operation.
 It is the moment that a paradoxical object arises in the performance.
-As surrogates for the subject caught and split within the language of his/her gender position, Tribe's actors - "given-to-be-seen" - are objects of the audience's simultaneous identification and dis-identification with a spectacle
+As surrogates for the subject caught and split within the language of his/her gender position, Tribe's actors - given-to-be-seen - are objects of the audience's simultaneous identification and dis-identification with a spectacle that's both real and reconstructed.
+Furthermore, if "we see ourselves seeing ourselves," it is in the aphasic moment between the subjects with whom we identified only moments ago.

-Notes

-- 1 It's important to note that Tribe's feminist return to "Critical Mass" was conceived for the Whitney Museum of Art.
-As such, there was a level of institutional reflexivity embedded in the event due to the site-specificity of Frampton's interdisciplinary practice, one based in the New York Avant-Garde art scene throughout the 60s.
-Many modalities of Tribe's performance, which this paper will explicate, underscore the critical, rather than nostalgic, notion of site-specificity at hand.
-However, I thank Isabelle Graw for directing me to account for institutional aspect of Tribe's performance.
-I should further note that this institutional component is specific only to the Whitney performance and not Tribe's subsequent restaging of "Critical Mass" at the Hammer Museum and LAXART in Los Angeles. - 2 See Cindy Sherman's "Untitled Film Stills" (1977-1980), a series of photographic "self portraits" in which the artist-woman is presented as a simulacrum. - 3 See Mary Kelly's "Post-Partum Document" (1973-1979), a six-part series of altered readymades, in which the artist-mother is presented indexically rather than pictorially. - 4 Jacques Lacan: The Four Fundamental Concepts of Psychoanalysis.
-Transl. by Alan Sheridan.
-New York 1973, p.
-80. - 5 Jean Paul Sartre: Being and Nothingness: An Essay on the Phenomenological Ontology.
-New York 1956, p.
-256. - 6 Denis Diderot: Lettres sur les aveugles, cited in Jonathan Crary: Techniques of the Observer: On Vision and Modernity in the Nineteenth Century.
-Cambridge 1992, p.
-60. - 7 Joan Copjec: Read My Desire: Lacan Against the Historicists.
-Cambridge 1994, n.
-36 - 8 Lacan 1973 (note 4), pp. 95-96. - 9 Stan Brakhage cited in "Circles of Confusion: Hollis Frampton (Part 2), " Los Angeles Filmforum, URL: http://www.lafilmforum.org/index/Winter_2010/ that's both real and reconstructed.
-Furthermore, if we see ourselves seeing ourselves, it is in the aphasic moment between the subjects with whom we identified only moments ago.
 In this moment of great artificiality - one in which the cacophony of stutters and breaks exchanged by the performers signifies this event as a representation - the viewer's embodied identification with the event is elided.
 And instead of providing us with an object of gender, upon which we gaze and with which we can identify, Tribe's performance gives rise to an object cause of desire - an object at which we can aim but not possess.
-For without a clear point of identification, the geometrical gaze of sight is short-circuited, and as a consequence this representation was belong to me. "
+For without a clear point of identification, the geometral gaze of sight is short-circuited, and as a consequence this representation fails to belong to me.

 To be sure, one way out of this scenario is for us to cast our Symbolic net back onto the avant-garde moment of Frampton's historical film, in which case the linguistic bravado of Tribe's performers can be visualized and embraced.
 We imagine how hard it would be for us to perform these lines.
 But this move is another anamorphosis - a reaction formation through which we can nostalgically suture our gaze back onto the avant-garde and gender as universal objects of desire - ones we can see and possess.
-The more critical viewing of Tribe's performance entails the suspension any of the polarities at hand - "then and now,"11 "real and fictive," "self and other" - in a play of petrified formlessness.
+The more critical viewing of Tribe's performance entails the suspension any of the polarities at hand - then and now,11 real and fictive, self and other - in a play of petrified formlessness.
 This happens when (and because) such play entails the elision of the viewing subject's capacity to form universalist identifications, at which point the more radical notion of a gaze - a blind one from which we are cut off - momentarily arises.